openbaton/docs/docs/ims-NSR.md

 ## Conclusions

-Once the Network Service Record went to "ACTIVE" your [OpenIMSCore](http://www.openimscore.org/) - [Bind9](https://wiki.ubuntuusers.de/DNS-Server_Bind) - [FHoSS](http://www.openimscore.org/) deployment is finished.
+Once the Network Service Record went to "ACTIVE" your [OpenIMSCore][openims-website] - [Bind9](https://wiki.ubuntuusers.de/DNS-Server_Bind) - [FHoSS][openims-website] deployment is finished.

 ![ims-deployment][ims-struc]

-To test your [OpenIMSCore](http://www.openimscore.org/) you may use a Sip client of your choice.
+To test your [OpenIMSCore][openims-website] you may use a Sip client of your choice.
 Be sure to use the realm defined in your [Bind9 Virtual Network Function Descriptor][bind9-vnf] while testing registration and call.
 By default the [FHoSS](http://www.openimscore.org/) conaints 2 users : alice and bob.
 The user is the same as the password, but you may also alter it to your needs modifying the [FHoSS Virtual Network Function Descriptor][openims-repo] ( You will find the users in "var_user_data.sql" file under the fhoss folder)

-For Benchmarking we can use [IMS Bench SIPp](http://sipp.sourceforge.net/ims_bench/) but then you should add more users to the [FHoSS](http://www.openimscore.org/) database since by default it only contains 2 users.
+For Benchmarking we can use [IMS Bench SIPp](http://sipp.sourceforge.net/ims_bench/) but then you should add more users to the [FHoSS][openims-website] database since by default it only contains 2 users.

 <!---
 References